×

 blog-page-image-center

-• “I want to make sure I address you properly.
+• “I want to make sure I address you correctly.
 Do you prefer Mrs. or Ms.?”

 Common Mistakes to Avoid When Addressing a Widow